Skip to main content

 // main.topi

-include "./other.topi"
+include "./garden.topi"

 // other.topi

-include "./main.topi"
+include "./dining_room.topi"

 Code Execution and Jumps